 Top 8 Sights of Izmir

 Izmir is a beautiful city.
 Its very location among the mountains on the Aegean coast already offers the traveler an unforgettable view.
 The Greek influence can be seen in everything here, especially in the architectural monuments.
+Attractions of Izmir can be divided into two categories: those dating back to ancient times, and modern outstanding buildings and structures.
+There are very few monuments left from the Middle Ages in the heritage of modern Turkey.

 Hadrian’s Temple

-The architect Quintilius dedicated this building to Emperor Hadrian.
+The architect Quintilius dedicated this building to the Emperor Hadrian.
 The graceful vaults of the once beautiful building can now only resemble the original version of the temple.
 The pedestals, which should have held statues of the greats of the time, are empty, and the fine frescoes and miniatures are weathered by time.
 Only the columns and the magnificent arch at the entrance retain their grandeur.

 Ancient Pergamum